Festival Information

 Basic Price Range: £69 - £186

-Tickets to Knockengorroch Festival can be purchased from the festival's official Tickets Page.
+Tickets for Knockengorroch Festival can be purchased from the festival's official Tickets Page.

 • 4 Day Adult (16+ Years)

-• 4 Day Adult Concession (full-time student, over 60, or in receipt of government support such as JSA, Universal Credit, or PIP)
+• 4 Day Adult Concession (full-time student, over 60, or eligible benefit recipient)

 • 4 Day Youth (11-15 Years)